SteveOv/debingest/README.md

 }
 ```

-The use of the json file will allow more complex config to be written and opens
+The use of a target ingest json file will allow more complex config to be
-up the possibility of configs that would be very difficult/fiddly to express on
-the command line.
-As it is persistent, it allows the target's pipeline config
-to be retained as an asset.
+expressed and for it to be persisted and stored as an asset.

-There is explicit support for overriding parameter file values with the command
+There is support for overriding parameter file values with the previosly
-line.
-The example below shows the quality bitmask in the file above being
+discussed command line arguments.
+The example below shows the quality bitmask
-overriden with the value hardest.
+in the cw_eri.json file being overriden with the value hardest.

 ```sh
 $ python3 ingest.py -f examples/cw_eri.json -q hardest
 ```

-The json file adds support for configuration that would be difficult with the
+The json file adds support for configuration that would be difficult to express
-command line arguments.
-The initial use was to set up poly fitting instructions
+with command line arguments.
+The initial use was for configuring poly fitting
-in the JKTEBOP in files produced, an example of which is shown below.
+instructions within the JKTEBOP .in files produced.
+An example is shown below:

 ```json
 {